vert-x3/vertx-service-discovery/vertx-service-discovery-bridge-kubernetes/HAZELCAST_DISCOVERY_EXTENSION.md

 * when the discovery strategy is instantiated, it resolved the known nodes
 * known nodes are found by doing a Kubernetes query: it looks for all endpoints (~services) with a specific label (`vertx-cluster`=`true`).
 The query is made on the label name and label value.
+* when discovery by label name and label value fails, the fallback is looking for all endpoints (and nodes) in the defined Kubernetes namespace

 By default, it uses the port 5701 to connected.
 If the endpoints defines the `hazelcast-service-port`, the indicated value is used.